umbopepato/visua-website/_guide/structuring-identity-files.md

 In its simplest form an `identity.css` file is a list of css variables defining various aspects of your design system.

-Just create and empty stylesheet and define all the variables you'll want to use inside the `:root` pseudo-selector as you would normally do for the web.
+Just create an empty stylesheet and define all the variables you'll want to use inside the `:root` pseudo-selector as you would normally do for the web.
 Also like in the web you can reference other variables by using the `var()` function as well as perform operations on numeric values using `calc()`.